-(Only single-purpose, non-regionally accredited, funeral service institutions, for which ABFSE serves as 'gatekeeper' in order to participate in Title IV Higher Education Act programs, must respond.)
+(Only single-purpose, non-regionally accredited, funeral service institutions, which participate in Title IV Higher Education Act programs, must respond)

 12.1 The Institution must demonstrate that the subject matter taught relates reasonably to tuition and fees charged and to length of the program.
 Documentation must include length of program(s) and the number of hours and the corresponding tuition and fees for each program.